Bilaltariq98/k8s-banking-testbed-argocd/README.md

 'kubectl apply -k bootstrap-argocd/argocd-istio-bootstrap'

 NOTE: ensure argocd is installed on your system and a cluster is setup before running the above command

+You may need to rerun the above command as the Application CRD sometimes throws the following error.
+'no matches for kind "Application" in version "argoproj.io/v1alpha1"'

+3. Use the following command to check the status of the pods in the Argo CD namespace.
+Ensure all of them are in the status 'Running'

+'watch kubectl get pods -n argocd'

+4. Get the ARGO CD Admin password with the following command.

+'kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d'

+5. port forward Argo CD and access it from the port forwarded URL

+'kubectl port-forward svc/argocd-server -n argocd 8081:443'